alexapostolu/night/README.md

 Night is an interpreted dynamically typed language with a strong control on types.

 Night provides compile time definition and type checking, in addition with static types.
-It can also treat types as first class citizens, allowing the user to have more control over compile time type checking.
+It is also planned to treat types as first class citizens, allowing the user to have more control over compile time type checking.

 ---